Homepage of Laura Smithies

 Whitey and Pfeffer's kids

 My research interest is the study of (linear) operators and operator-valued functions.
 My current research project is a study of Gershgorin-type sets with Richard S. Varga.
-This project involves using operator theory to develop new numerical methods in linear algebra.
-Prior to this, I did a project, with Alfred Cavaretta and Natacha Fontes, which combined the tools of operator theory and approximation theory.
+This project evolved into a study of nearly normal matrices.
+Prior to this, I did a project, with Natacha Fontes, which combined the tools of operator theory and approximation theory.
 Before that, I worked with Jan Kover and Per Enflo on projects involving applications of operator theory to perturbation theory.

 Publications: